 As abolitionists, we believe that no government possesses the rightful authority to legalize child sacrifice.
-The moment Supreme Court Justice Harry Blackmun delivered the majority decision in Roe v Wade, the decision was legally null and void and should’ve been treated as such.
-By complying with the Supreme Court’s order to allow mass murder for 46 years, the states have made themselves complicit in the shedding of innocent blood.
+The moment Supreme Court Justice Harry Blackmun delivered the majority decision in Roe v.
+Wade, the decision was legally null and void and should have been treated as such.
+By complying with the Supreme Court’s order to allow mass murder for 49 years, the states made themselves complicit in the murder of more than 65 million human beings.

 Nullification relates to a dispute of authority: Who is legally authorized to do what, and what is the standard in legal conflict?
 Through decades of propaganda, many have come to believe that the federal government, and the Supreme Court especially, is the standard in any legal conflict – that its authority is ultimate and unassailable.

 This view was most precisely articulated by Texas Alliance for Life Executive Director Joe Pojman who told the Austin Chronicle in April, 2019 that “We could no sooner ignore SCOTUS than the force of gravity.”
 The problem with Pojman’s statement is much bigger than politics.
 In equating obedience to the Supreme Court with a law of nature, Pojman is telling us who his god is.
 His allegiance to the true and living God is reduced to a temporary alliance whenever God’s word happens to match the Supreme Court’s opinion.

 Another example is Scott Klusendorf’s assertion at a Christian conference that we can’t abolish abortion because “the federal courts have already decided in Roe vs. Wade, the Casey decision, and others, that no unborn children have the right to life.
 They’ve already dictated that from on high.”
 Klusendorf’s claim isn’t as blatantly idolatrous as Pojman’s but is along the same lines.